Maui’s emergency services chief resigns after facing criticism for not activating sirens during fire

 “We intend to look at this critical incident to facilitate any necessary corrective action and to advance future emergency preparedness,” Lopez said in a statement.
 She said the investigation will likely take months.

-Avery Dagupion, whose family’s home was destroyed, said he’s angry that residents weren’t given earlier warning to get out.
+Avery Dagupion, whose family’s home was destroyed, is among many residents who say they weren’t given earlier warning to get out.

 He pointed to an announcement by Bissen on Aug.
 8 saying the fire had been contained.
-That lulled people into a sense of safety and left him distrusting officials, he said.
+That lulled people into a sense of safety and left him distrusting officials, Dagupion said.

 At the Wednesday news conference, Gov. Josh Green and Bissen bristled when asked about such criticism.